Stabilizing the free spectral range of a large ring laser: Conclusion

 \section{Conclusion}

 We have presented two cost-effective and easy-to-implement methods that allow for the stabilization of the perimeter of a large ring laser at the level of a few parts in $10^{-10}$.
+Both locking methods increased the sensitivity by a factor of about two and significantly improved the stability of the Sagnac signal.
+While the Allan deviation reaches its minimum already at about \SI{80}{\second} in the unlocked case, this timescale is increased to \SI{150}{\second} for the absolute frequency lock and further to \SI{250}{\second} for the FSR phase lock.
 Acknowledging that the current best ring lasers reach a stability of order $10^{-9}$ in $\delta f$, we conclude that the performance of heterolithic ring lasers will not be limited by variations of the perimeter.
 In the next step, we will also stabilize the beam path using position-sensitive detectors and piezo actuators on the mirrors.